Re-using model results to determine materials properties: connector theory approach: Formalism

 For this, we have to prove that \eqref{eq:connector} is a clever starting point.
 The fundamental idea is to make \textit{in the calculation of the connector} \eqref{eq:inverse} an \textit{equivalent} approximation to $O$ and $\mathcal O$,

 The final approximate connector result is obtained as

-Note that the model observable $\mathcal O$ is supposed to be well known, but it is important to approximate it in \eqref{eq:inverse-approx} in the same way as $O$ of the real system, whereas the exact model function $\mathcal O$ is used in \eqref{eq:connector-result}: in this way, the result becomes exact in two limits: when the approximation is increasingly good, even for a very restricted model, and when the domain of the model system tends towards that of the real system, even using a very poor approximation.
-Away from these limits, using the equivalent approximation for $O^{\rm approx}(x;Q^R)$ and $\mathcal O^{\rm approx}_x(\mathcal Q)$ still leads to error cancelling.
+Note that the model observable $\mathcal O$ is supposed to be well known, but it is important to approximate it in \eqref{eq:inverse-approx} in the same way as $O$ of the real system, whereas the exact model function $\mathcal O$ is used in \eqref{eq:connector-result}.
+In this way, the result becomes exact in two limits: when the approximation is increasingly good, even for a very restricted model, and when the domain of the model system tends towards that of the real system, even using a very poor approximation.
+In practice, one will not be able to do the exact calculation, but away from these limits, using the equivalent approximation for $O^{\rm approx}(x;Q^R)$ and $\mathcal O^{\rm approx}_x(\mathcal Q)$ still leads to error cancelling, and the limiting behaviour indicates that results can be improved in a controllable way.
 How far the model system can be chosen from the real system depends on the quality of the approximation, and vice versa, how rough the approximation is that one can tolerate depends on the closeness of the model and the real system.
 This double dependence is a source of the power of the connector approach.
 It implies that one can expect the approximate connector result \eqref{eq:connector-result} to be superior to the direct approximation $O^{\rm approx}(x;Q^R)$, for similar computational cost.
 This benefit will be larger when the model contains important features of the real system, like in the examples below, the same kinetic energy, or the same Coulomb interaction.
 Therefore, in COT the main effort and intuition will go into the choice of a suitable model.